Greenfield Valley Heritage Park: Visitor centre

 The visitor centre is the entrance to a farm and museum.
-The center also provides information on woodland walks, educational activities, bird watching and fishing in the area.
+The centre also provides information on woodland walks, educational activities, bird watching and fishing in the area.

 Near the ruins of Basingwerk Abbey is a farm and museum which visitors can enter for a small fee.
 The farm consists of reconstructed local buildings, animals and activities for the children.